 Once the SPD is adopted, in addition to satisfying the requirements of national, regional and local planning policies, development proposals will also need to demonstrate how the guidance in this SPD has been taken into account.
 The document can also be used by anyone who is interested in understanding how design can play a role in ensuring that residential developments respect and enhance local character.

-The Central Area Good Growth SPD will primarily be a material consideration for residential-led developments on small sites located in the Central Area of the London Borough of Tower Hamlets.
+The Central Area Good Growth SPD is primarily a material consideration for residential-led developments on small sites located in the Central Area of the London Borough of Tower Hamlets.
 The SPD may also provide guidance that is applicable for residential developments on small sites located elsewhere in the borough.
 For the purposes of the SPD, small sites are defined as those of up to 0.25 hectares.
 Developments may include roof/rear extensions to existing buildings and new build developments.
-The guidance will therefore apply to both extensions to existing dwellings as well as the creation of new dwellings.
+The guidance therefore applies to both extensions to existing dwellings as well as the creation of new dwellings.
 Developments may be as small as one residential unit and there is no defined upper limit - although it is expected that in most small sites this will be up to around 40 units.
-The document can also be used by anyone who is interested in understanding how design can play a role in ensuring that residential developments respect and enhance local character
+The document can also be used by anyone who is interested in understanding how design can play a role in ensuring that residential developments respect and enhance local character.

-How is the document being developed?
+How was the document developed?

 The Central Area Good Growth SPD was prepared under Regulations 11 to 16 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
 The guidelines were developed in collaboration with residents, council services, Members, developers, architects, officers and experts in a range of fields.
 In order to prepare the SPD, we consulted with internal and external stakeholders.
 Findings from these exercises, along with best-practice case-studies from Tower Hamlets and wider London, are used to support each design recommendation.
 These were also supported by an analysis of existing policy and guidance and an extensive literature review on relevant topics for the SPD.